DStaquet/counting_sparql/README.md

     ```bash
     $ ./benchmark.sh
     ```
-- In case this does not work, the commands in said script can be run manually.
+- In case this does not work, the commands in the shell script can be run manually.

 For the BSBM experiment
 -----------------------